Bangladesh’s Hasina celebrates ‘absolute victory’ after polls without opposition

 Hasina has presided over breakneck economic growth in a country once beset by grinding poverty, but her government has been accused of rampant human rights abuses and a ruthless crackdown on dissent.

-“The Awami League has won the election,” Moniruzzaman Talukder, joint secretary of the Election Commission, said a day after a vote that initial reports suggested drew a meagre turnout of around 40 percent.
+Bangladesh was the first in key South Asian elections this year where embattled opposition parties face a tough battle, including in Pakistan, where jailed former prime minister Imran Khan has been rejected as a candidate, and in neighbouring India.

+Indian Prime Minister Narendra Modi said Monday he had called Hasina and congratulated her on her “historic” victory, praising the “successful conduct” of the polls.

-Talukder said Hasina’s party had won 223 seats.
-But the support of other lawmakers, including from allied parties, means her actual control over the 300-seat parliament is even higher, analysts said.
+Election Commission secretary Moniruzzaman Talukder said Hasina’s party had won 222 seats in Sunday’s polls — revised down by a seat from an earlier declared 223 — but the support of other lawmakers means her actual control over the 300-seat parliament is even higher, analysts said.

 “This is a one-party parliament,” Ali Riaz of Illinois State University told AFP, adding that “only the allies of the Awami League had the opportunity to participate”.